Certaldo Alto

 Nope.
 While reading group members' work in advance and noting points for discussion is a valuable practice, it's not what we're doing here.
 Your focus is on your book.

-During Live-Editing sessions, you'll be able to glean lessons for your own work from watching others, as well as having your turn in the (optional) spotlight.
+During Live-Editing sessions, you'll glean lessons for your own work from watching others, as well as having your turn in the (optional) spotlight.

 At the end of the week, we'll have a casual evening reading between courses at the Farewell Dinner.
 This is an opportunity to share aloud pages you've been working on with a small, supportive audience.

-In your pre-retreat coaching session, we'll discuss your concept, voice, story, character and craft, as well as what you want to accomplish during the retreat, and set out a specific Work Plan.
+In our pre-retreat group coaching session, we'll discuss your concept and what you want to accomplish during the retreat.
 If you're at an early stage and don't have a lot of pages, we'll focus on your idea, purpose and process

-During the retreat, you'll have a scheduled one-on-one meeting to discuss your work-in-progress, your writing and your publication goals.
+During the retreat, Allison and Dinty hold drop-in Office Hours for one-on-one time to discuss your work-in-progress, your writing and your publication goals.

 Throughout the week we'll have plenty of casual chatting time, and you're welcome to start/participate in writing-related discussions with leaders and/or your fellow writers just about anywhere.

-After returning home, you'll have another 30-minute editorial call to check in and address questions or new challenges as you finish your draft.
+After returning home, we'll have a scheduled group coaching session to check in and address questions or new challenges as you finish your draft.

-To give each writer the individual and specific attention their manuscript needs, the retreat is limited to six people with Allison only, or up to ten people with Allison & Dinty co-leading.
+To give each writer the individual and specific attention their manuscript needs, the retreat is limited to ten writers.
 Non-writing travel partners may join us for meals, tours and activities.

 Before You Arrive: